KrotosBenjamin/KrotosBenjamin.github.io/pages/lab_manual.md

 If hybrid attendance is expected:

-* Prioritize rooms equipped with Zoom/Teams-enabled AV systems (common in Lurie & SQBRC).
+* Prioritize rooms equipped with Zoom/Teams-enabled AV systems (common in Lurie and SQBRC).
 * Test the equipment 5–10 minutes before the meeting.
 * Bring a personal laptop as backup for screen sharing or audio.